-messes.)
-With the outbreak of World War II, a portion of the firm's staff left to fight overseas, several returning as decorated soldiers.
-After the war, Sutherland branched into real estate, insurance, education litigation and corporate law with the help of joined the firm in 1949.
+first national law firms.
+With the outbreak of World War II, only left to fight overseas, several returning as decorated soldiers.
+After the war, Sutherland branched into real estate, insurance, education litigation and corporate law with the help of Mac Asbill, joined the firm in 1949.

-In the next few decades, Sutherland Asbill & Brennan built services, technology and energy, notably representing Northwest representing Northwest Pipeline Corporation in its bid to build the Pipeline in the 1970s.
+In the next few decades, Sutherland built departments in services, technology and energy, notably representing Northwest Northwest Pipeline Corporation in its bid to build the Alaska Pipeline in the 1970s.